Retinol is a derivative of vitamin A and an ingredient to help us resolve skin concerns like premature aging, acne condition, and hyperpigmentation.

 Are there any side effects of Retinol?

-Side effects can be,
+Side effects of Retinol:

 - Always wear sunscreen in the daytime to avoid photosensitivity.

-Extra tip when using Retinol?
-(Only for experienced pros)
+Extra tip (Only for experienced Retinol users)

-In order to experience the deepest level skin penetration, you might want to use it after you exfoliate, so your skin is maximum receptive to it.
+In order to experience the deepest level of skin penetration, you might want to use it after you exfoliate, so your skin is maximum receptive to it.

 Who should not use Retinol?

-Overall is Retinol safe for you?
+Overall is Retinol safe for an everyday skincare routine?

 How long does Retinol take to work?

-Retinol Burn Care Tips
+Retinol Burn Care Tips!

-- Don’t use fragrance cleansers or moisturizers with fragrance, alcohol, or sulfates.
+- Don’t use harsh cleansers or moisturizers with fragrance, alcohol, or sulfates.